pirmd/verify/README.md

     - `-test.update`: updates the golden files with the test result
     - `-test.diff`  : show differences between the test result and the expected test result
+    - `-test.colordiff`  : show differences in color between the test result and the expected test result

 # CONTRIBUTION
 If you feel like to contribute, just follow github guidelines on